openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 Motivations include but are not limited to:

-- allow admin, compliance, and security teams to keep track of assets and objects created by OpenShift, both at install time and during continuous operation (Day 2)
+- Allow admin, compliance, and security teams to keep track of assets and objects created by OpenShift, both at install time and during continuous operation (Day 2)
-- in a Managed OpenShift environment such as Red Hat OpenShift on AWS (ROSA), allow easy differentiation between Red Hat-managed AWS objects and customer-managed objects
+- In a Managed OpenShift environment such as Red Hat OpenShift on AWS (ROSA), allow easy differentiation between Red Hat-managed AWS objects and customer-managed objects
-- *allow for the restriction of permissions granted to Red Hat in an AWS account by AWS resource tags.
+- *Allow for the restriction of permissions granted to Red Hat in an AWS account by AWS resource tags.
    For example, see https://issues.redhat.com/browse/SDE-1146 - "IAM users and roles can only operate on resources with specific tags"*

 ### Goals

-- the administrator or service (in the case of Managed OpenShift) installing OpenShift can pass an arbitrary list of user-defined tags to the OpenShift Installer, and everything created by the installer and all other bootstrapped components will apply those tags to all resources created in AWS, for the life of the cluster, and where supported by AWS.
+- The administrator or service (in the case of Managed OpenShift) installing OpenShift can pass an arbitrary list of user-defined tags to the OpenShift Installer, and everything created by the installer and all other bootstrapped components will apply those tags to all resources created in AWS, for the life of the cluster, and where supported by AWS.
-- tags can be applied at creation time, in an atomic operation.
+- User-define tags can be applied at creation time, in an atomic operation.
-- tags can be updated post creation.
+- User-defined tags can be updated post creation.

 ### Non-Goals

-- to reduce initial scope, we are not implementing this for clouds other than AWS.
-We will not take any actions to prohibit that later.
+- To reduce initial scope, the proposal does not apply for clouds other than AWS.
+There will be no actions taken to prohibit that later.

 ### Limitations

-- tags for PV volumes cannot be updated but only set during creation  of volume using `--extra-tags`.Present CSI spec does not support `UpdateVolume` to update volume metadata.
+- User-defined tags for PV volumes cannot be updated but only set during creation  of volume using `--extra-tags`.Present CSI spec does not support `UpdateVolume` to update volume metadata.
    Restarting csi driver to initiate multiple `CreateVolume` will depend on underlying storage layer idempotency implementation for the operation.
-It is recommended to use a interface from CSI spec which enforces idempotency gurantees for volume metadata updates.
+It is recommended to use a interface from CSI spec which enforces idempotency guarantees for volume metadata updates.
    In case of AWS EC2  `CreateVolume`, returns `IdempotentParameterMismatch` error when identical request is not found for the same client token.
    Also, the CSI spec `https://github.com/container-storage-interface/spec/blob/master/spec.md` mentions grpc error code `6 ALREADY_EXISTS` for `a volume corresponding to the specified volume name already exists but is incompatible with the specified capacity_range, volume_capabilities, parameters, accessibility_requirements or volume_content_source`.
+- User-defined tags cannot be updated for vpc, security groups, elb, route53, subnet resources as there is no operator managing the resources post installation.
+   User-defined tags cannot be updated to an AWS resource which is not managed by an operator in openshift-* namespace.

 ## Proposal

-New `propagateUserTags` field added to `.platform.aws` of install config to indicate that the user tags should be applied to AWS resources created by in-cluster operators.
+- Existing `experimentalPropagateUserTags` will be renamed to `propagateUserTags` in `.platform.aws` of install config to indicate that the user tags should be applied to AWS resources created by in-cluster operators.

-`propagateUserTags` field is by default set to true.
+  `propagateUserTags` is mandatory field.
   `experimentalPropagateUserTags` field will be set for deprecation.

-If `propagateUserTags` is not set to false, install validation will fail if there is any tag that starts with `kubernetes.io` or `openshift.io`.
+  If `propagateUserTags` is set to true, install validation will fail if there is any tag that starts with `kubernetes.io` or `openshift.io`.

-Add a new field `resourceTags` to `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io` type.
+- Add a new field `resourceTags` to `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io` type.
 Tags included in the
   `resourceTags` field will be applied to new resources created for the cluster.
-The `resourceTags` field will be populated by the installer only if the `propagateUserTags` field is not set to false.
+The `resourceTags` field will be populated by the installer only if the `propagateUserTags` field is true.

   `.spec.platformSpec.aws` is a mutable field and `.status.platformStatus.aws` is immutable.

-Note existing unchanged behavior: The installer will apply these tags to all AWS resources it creates with terraform (e.g. bootstrap and master EC2 instances) from the install config, not from infrastructure status, and regardless if the propagation option is set.
+  `.status.platformStatus.aws` will have older version tags defined and is required for upgrade case.

-All operators that create AWS resources (ingress, cloud credential, storage, image registry, machine-api) will apply these tags to all AWS resources they create.
+- All operators that create AWS resources (ingress, cloud credential, storage, image registry, machine-api) will apply these tags to all AWS resources they create.
+  Operator must update the AWS resource within (5 minutes + cloud provide API response time).
+  Operator must update only when there is a change in `.spec.platformSpec.aws.resourceTags`.
+  Operator must consider `.status.platformStatus.aws` when AWS resource is created. `.status.platformStatus.aws` can be ignored for user-defined tag update/delete.

+### Create tags scenarios
-userTags that are specified in the Infrastructure resource will merge with userTags specified in an individual component.
-In the case where a userTag is specified in the Infrastructure resource and there is a tag with the same key specified in an individual component, the value from the individual component will have precedence and be used.
+`resourceTags` that are specified in  `.spec.platformSpec.aws` of the Infrastructure resource will merge with user-defined tags in an individual component.

+In the case where a user-defined tag is specified in the Infrastructure resource and
+1) There is already user tag with the same key present for AWS resource, the value from the AWS resource will be replaced.
+   For example,
+   Existing tag for AWS resource = `key_infra1 = value_comp1`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_infra1`
+   Action = Existing tag for AWS resource is updated to reflect new value.
+   Final tag set to AWS resource = `key_infra1 = value_infra1`
+   Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

+2) There is no tag with same key present, new user-defined tag is created for the AWS resource.
+In case of limit reached, a validation error is generated.
+   For example,
+   Existing tag for AWS resource = `key_infra1 = value_comp1`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_infra1`
+   Action = A new tag is created for AWS resource.
+   Final tag set to AWS resource = `key_infra1 = value_infra1`
+   Event action = An event is generated to notify user about the action status (success/failure) to create tags for the AWS resource.

+### Update tags scenarios
-Users can update the `resourceTags` by editing `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io` type.
+Users can update the user-defined tags by editing `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io` type.
 New addition of tags are always appended.
-Any update in the existing tags, which are added by installer or  by edit in `resourceTags`, will replace the previous tag value.
 On update of `resourceTags`, AWS resource is not created or restarted.

-`.status.platformStatus.aws.resourceTags` reflects the present set of userTags.
-In case when the userTags are created by installer or newly added in Infrastructure resource is updated on the individual component directly using external tools, the value from Infrastructure resource will have the precedence.

-The precedence helps to maintain creator/updator tool (in-case of external tool usage) remains same for user-defined tags which are created correspondingly.

-The userTags field is intended to be set at install time and updatable (not allowed to delete).
-Components that respect this field must only ever add tags that they retrieve from this field to cloud resources, they must never remove tags from the existing underlying cloud resource even if the tags are removed from this field.

-If the userTags field is changed post-install, there is no guarantee about how an in-cluster operator will respond to the change.
-Some operators may reconcile the change and change tags on the AWS resource.
-Some operators may ignore the change.
-However, if tags are removed from userTags, the tag will not be removed from the AWS resource.
+In the case where a user-defined tag is specified in the Infrastructure resource and
+1) There is already user-defined tag with the same key and value present for AWS resource, the user-define tag value for the AWS resource will not be updated.
+   For example,
+   Existing tag for AWS resource = `key_infra1 = value_update1`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_update1`
+   Action = There is no update for AWS resource.
+   Final tag set to AWS resource = `key_infra1 = value_update1`
+   Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

+2) There is already user-defined tag with the same key and different value present for AWS resource, the user-define tag value for the AWS resource will be updated.
+   For example,
+   Existing tag for AWS resource = `key_infra1 = value_old`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_update1`
+   Action = Existing tag for AWS resource is updated to reflect new value.
+   Final tag set to AWS resource = `key_infra1 = value_update1`
+   Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

+3) The new user-defined tag request has empty string `""`, the user-defined tag value for the AWS resource will be updated.
+Please refer to the `Delete Scenarios` for more details on empty value string handling.
+   For example,
+   Existing tag for AWS resource = `key_infra1 = value_old`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = `
+   Action = Existing tag for AWS resource is updated to reflect new value.
+   Final tag set to AWS resource = `key_infra1 = value_update1`
+   Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.
+A warning also must be generated about user-defined tag being marked for deletion.

+### Delete tags scenarios
+User-defined tags are deleted in two-pass method to avoid accidental deletion of tags by the user.
+- In the first pass, the user sets the user-defined tag value to empty string.
+- In the second pass, the user-defined tag is deleted only when following conditions are met,
+  1) the user-defined tag set to AWS resource has empty string value.
+  2) the user-defined tag set in `.spec.platformSpec.aws.resourceTags` has empty string.

+  For example,
+  First pass,
+  Existing tag for AWS resource = `key_infra1 = value_old`
+  New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = `
+  Action = Existing tag for AWS resource is updated to reflect new value.
+  Final tag set to AWS resource = `key_infra1 = value_update1`
+  Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.
+A warning also should be generated that value is set for deletion.

+  Second pass,
+  Existing tag for AWS resource = `key_infra1 = `
+  New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = `
+  Action = Existing tag for AWS resource is deleted.
+  Final tag set to AWS resource = deleted
+  Event action = An event is generated to notify user about the action status (success/failure) to delete tags for the AWS resource.

+### Caveats
+1) User updates the user-defined tag from using external tools when there is an entry in `.spec.platformSpec.aws.resourceTags`
+   The user-defined tag which is updated from spec, will be reconciled by operators to set value from `.spec.platformSpec.aws.resourceTags`.
+   The user-defined tag will be overwritten with value from `.spec.platformSpec.aws.resourceTags` when there is an update to `.spec.platformSpec.aws.resourceTags` section as a whole.

+   User must handle inconsistencies in `.spec.platformSpec.aws.resourceTags` and user-defined tag value for AWS resource when using multiple tools to manage tags.

+   For example,
+   Edited existing tag using external tool for AWS resource = `key_infra1 = value_comp1`
+   Previous tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_infra1`
+   Action = Update existing tag with value from `.spec.platformSpec.aws.resourceTags`.
+   Final tag set to AWS resource = `key_infra1 = value_infra1`
+   Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

+2) User deletes the user-defined tag from `.spec.platformSpec.aws.resourceTags` The user-defined tag which is removed from spec, will not be reconciled or managed by operators.
+   User can update user-defined tag key:value using external tool.
+The user-defined tag will not be overwritten.

+   For example,
+   Existing tag for AWS resource = `key_infra1 = value1`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has ` `
+   Action = No change in existing user-defined tag.
+   Final tag set to AWS resource = `key_infra1 = value1`
+   Event action = No event

+3) User sets user-defined tag to delete which is created using external tools.
+   There is no validation check involved for creator of user-defined tag.
+Any user-defined tag added by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.

+4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type has scope limited to cluster-level.
+Individual AWS resource-level user-defined tag management is not supported.

-The Infrastructure resource example to involve spec for api changes
+The Infrastructure resource example to use spec for api changes

 ```go
 // AWSPlatformSpec holds the desired state of the Amazon Web Services Infrastructure provider.